 - 1 teaspoon pepper

 - 2 carrots chopped in to small pieces

 - 2 stalks of celery chopped in to small pieces

 - 4 Tablespoons olive oil

 - 1-2 chicken breasts chopped in to small pieces

 - 1-2 cups water optional

-In stock pot, combine chicken broth and all spices, and heat over low-medium heat.
+- In a stock pot, combine chicken broth and all spices, and heat over low-medium heat.

-In separate sauce pan, saute carrots and celery in olive oil over medium heat for 15 minutes.
+- In a separate saucepan, saute carrots and celery in olive oil over medium heat for 15 minutes.